Anglo-Polish Radio: As a radio station

 ORLA.fm was launched on 18 May 2006 by George Matlock, a journalist since 1990, after the BBC's decision to close many European language radio services in December of the previous year.
 The launch date was chosen to mark the birthdate of the Polish Pope John Paul II.
 Matlock had organised a memorial service in London for the Pope's death in 2004.
 "Orla" in the station name is the Polish word for eagle, Poland's national symbol.
 Initially broadcasting exclusively online to an audience of 60,000, ORLA.fm was a community-based radio station which also accepts advertising and covered major Polish community events.
 The station's first studio was in Haven Green, right next to Ealing Broadway rail station and housed in the same building as the publication Polski Goniec, with whom the station had a short-lived collaboration.

 The radio station aired more English-language music than Polish.
 The station adopted a music rotation system, airing music from the last 50 years.
 In January, for instance, music that had charted in January of previous years would be played, and the same for each month of the year.
 Chill-out and alternative music also frequently received airtime.
 Initially, 60% of output was in Polish and 40% was in English.
 The station has interviewed Polish Presidents (Kwasniewski, Kaczynski and Komorowski) as well as the last Polish president-in-exile, Ryszard Kaczorowski.
 The station co-produced a 4-part bi-lingual biography of Prince Michal Kleofas Oginski, reportedly the composer of the Polish national anthem.
 The narrator was a direct descendant of Oginski, Iwo Zaluski.
 Other cultural features have included a radio play about Frederik Chopin on his last tour, a visit to Britain, with musical performances by Peter Katin and others on the very same two pianos which Chopin performed on in the UK.

 Radio ORLA.fm has been a partner of Hayes FM 91.8 in west London since September 2007, when Hayes launched, and provided Hayes with the weekly English-language cultural show London Bridge, hosted by presenter George Matlock and "Fine" Art Skupienski.
-A recent addition has been a Briton, Kingsley, who offers his take on Poles.
+A recent addition has been a Briton, Kingsley Hamilton, who offers his take on Poles.
 London Bridge ceased to broadcast in 2014, although podcasts of many of the shows are in the process of being rolled out on the station's on-demand platform.

 In January 2010, Radio ORLA.fm moved to a studio at the Ealing, Hammersmith and West London College, where it trained media students aged 16–18 years for a BTEC in radio reporting and production work.
 In January 2012, ORLA.fm launched an iPhone app and in October 2013 an Android app.

 In October 2013, ORLA.fm launched a marketing and content alliance with London-based Polish newspaper Nowy Czas.